-Setting up your duty gear, meaning planning where each item is placed, is about more than simply finding a spot for everything.
+If you are a police officer, your duty belt and gear are your toolbox and lifeline.
+Everything you carry has a purpose.
+Each piece of gear needs to be accessible in an emergency.
+That’s why your duty belt setup could be one of the most vital decisions of your law enforcement career.
+How to set up a duty belt is about more than simply finding a spot for everything.
 You need to tactically consider where you place each item, as well as which items you will place in proximity to each other.
 An officer not being able to access any necessary gear during an emergency, or even accessing the wrong gear during a time of stress, has led to more than one unfortunate event in the past.

 As stated earlier, the proper placement of your gear has two aims: the ability to access each piece when needed and the ability to do so without thought.
 It needs to be immediate, second nature, and without obstruction.
 Since the majority of officers are right-handed, the following discussion will be based upon that fact.
 Left-handed officers should perform their setup in the reverse order.

 Firearm: The next item is the firearm and duty holster, secured to the front and rear by a set of keepers.
 This is the standard position for on-duty carry of the firearm, as it places it on the strong side and in a position most naturally accessed by the dominant hand.
 The placement of keepers to the front and rear help ensure the firearm, one of the heaviest pieces of gear, remains in place during movement or even a struggle.

 Key Ring Hook: As you continue clockwise around the duty belt, the next item is a small hook.
 It is usually used for a key ring, but it is capable of carrying other small items as well.
 It is carried in this location to prevent those items from interfering with tactical gear.

-- Flashlight: To the rear of the support side hip, you have a flashlight and holder.
+Flashlight: To the rear of the support side hip, you have a flashlight and holder.
 It’s an area that allows easy access with the support hand, but at the same time, it keeps the flashlight away from any other item that you might confuse with a weapon.

-- Radio: I do not carry a radio as a regular part of my duty belt.
+Radio: I do not carry a radio as a regular part of my duty belt.
 Because of frequent plain-clothes duty, I instead use a model equipped with a clip and corded mic.
 When wearing a radio on the duty belt, it should be worn on either side of the flashlight.

-- OC Spray: On the left support hip, opposite the firearm, I have my OC spray and holster.
+OC Spray: On the left support hip, opposite the firearm, I have my OC Spray and holster.
 This again differs from the norm, but I have my reasons.
 Carrying the OC spray in this location lets me easily access it with my support hand, meaning it may be deployed without interfering with the use of the firearm.
 It will also prevent the impression that you are reaching for your firearm when your intent is to use a non-lethal alternative.

 Spare Magazines: We have finally made it full circle and arrived at the left front side of the mid-point.
 Here you will find my double magazine pouch carried horizontally with its opening facing the center.
 This again allows access with either hand and places the spare magazines in a location that is within the natural range of my hands.

-And there you have it: a 360-degree view of a duty belt and explanations for why, or why not, items are carried in a specific location.
+And there you have it: a 360-degree view of a duty belt setup and explanations for why, or why not, items are carried in a specific location.
 I hope it helps you set up your own gear and avoid some of the mistakes I made during my early years.